jeffreyadams/atlasofliegroups-docs/videos.rst

 Videos
 ======

-* `Atlas Startup Options <https://www.youtube.com/watch?v=SU4fql8rOQg&feature=youtu.be>`_: How to launch atlas so that it finds the necessary .at files.
+* Atlas Startup Options: How to launch atlas so that it finds the necessary .at files
+.. raw:: html

+        <iframe width="560" height="315" src="https://www.youtube.com/embed/SU4fql8rOQg" frameborder="0" allowfullscreen></iframe>